bsc-pm/ovni/doc/user/runtime/index.md

    to set the process state to finished.

-If a thread fails to perform these steps, the complete trace will be rejected by the emulator as it cannot guarantee the trace to be consistent.
+If a thread fails to perform these steps, the complete trace will be rejected by the emulator as it cannot guarantee it to be consistent.